Camp High Sierra, Mammoth Mountain’s least-known venue, is the area’s most underrated reception space.

 - The venue is only open for weddings in September and October, so you’ve got some late-season factors to think about.
 The sun is going down earlier, it’s warm when the sun is out but the temps drop dramatically when the sun goes down.
 The sun starts to set closer to 6:00 in October, so plan the timeline around the shorter days.

 - There aren’t many spots here for sunset portraits so I’d recommend carving out some time to jump in the car to get up above or below the the forest cover.
 This isn’t a problem—there’s a short dirt road above the venue that lands you on Lake Mary Road headed to the Lakes Basin.
-But I’d recommend setting aside 30-45 minutes for us to jam elsewhere to catch last light.
+But I’d recommend setting aside 30-45 minutes for us to jam elsewhere to catch last light. there are also people that prefer to buy bulk ammo online when they go on such camping adventures for safety.

 - Again, this venue is rustic.
 I love it, but it may not be for everyone.
 This is the perfect spot for the outdoor couples who value that authentic outdoor vibe over something more formal.